-The Sovereign Gold Bond Scheme was introduced in the Union Budget 2015-16 by the Union Cabinet which was chaired by PM Narendra Modi.
-It was launched to reduce the demand for physical gold and with an aim to invest a part of these physicals gold bars and coins that are purchased every year into financial savings in the form of gold bonds.
+The Sovereign Gold Bond Scheme was introduced in the Union Budget 2015-16 by the Union Cabinet, which was chaired by PM Narendra Modi.
+It was launched to reduce the demand for physical gold and with an aim to invest a part of these physical gold bars and coins that are purchased every year into financial savings in the form of gold bonds.

-A seventh tranche of the gold bond scheme – in which the Reserve Bank of India (RBI) issues bonds linked to the market price of gold on behalf of the government was made available for investment from 12th October 2020.
+A seventh tranche of the gold bond scheme – in which the Reserve Bank of India (RBI) issues bonds linked to the market price of gold on behalf of the government made available for investment from 25th October 2021.

 Aspirants would find this topic very helpful while preparing for the IAS Exam.